chnp2004/byt5-lora-indian-mythology/README.md

 This repository contains the code, dataset samples, and report for the project:

-“A Byte-Level Seq2Seq Language Model for Indian Mythology: LoRA Fine-Tuning with Knowledge Graph–Enhanced Training” Developed as part of MAT499: Project Phase I at SASTRA Deemed to be University (2025) by Chakravadhanula Naga Pranav
+“A Byte-Level Seq2Seq Language Model for Indian Mythology: LoRA Fine-Tuning with Knowledge Graph–Enhanced Training” by Chakravadhanula Naga Pranav

 🧠 Project Overview